fxbonnet/better-sql-orm-in-java/README.md

 ## The question

 I'm not happy with current solutions for SQL ORM in Java because they all are bad in a way or another :
+- Hibernate is a half-assed solution
+- JPA took some parts of it but missed some crucial ones (aka « the Java way™ », so it's mostly unusable as it
-- Stuck in Java 3 or in Java 6
+- They are stuck in Java 3 or in Java 6
 - Bad magic everywhere including horrid runtime code generation
-- Hard to debug
+- They are hard to debug
-- Want to make SQL look like Java classes, and the impedance strikes back
+- They want to make SQL look like Java classes, and the impedance strikes back
-- Error management is a mess : you got NullPointerExceptions or ClassCastExceptions because when you forgot a "mandatory" annotation
+- The error management is a mess : you got NullPointerExceptions or ClassCastExceptions because when you forgot a "mandatory" annotation
 - Lazy loading + relations = total hell

 Is it a limitation of Java, or can we do better ?